jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **Type and Test Issues Fixed**:
   - Updated `src/lib/weather.test.ts` to pass the `date` argument to `getWeatherDataByZip` in all test calls.
   - Corrected the mocked Open-Meteo API URL assertion in `src/lib/weather.test.ts` to use `start_date` and `end_date` parameters instead of `forecast_days=1`.
-- **Missing Dependency Type Errors Fixed**:
-  - Installed `react-day-picker` and `@radix-ui/react-popover` to resolve "Cannot find module" and "implicitly has an 'any' type" errors.
 - **Mobile Layout Adjustment**: Modified `src/app/page.tsx` to adjust the layout for mobile devices, ensuring the date picker appears below the zip code input and submit button, while the latter two remain on the same row.
 - **Geolocation Feature**: Implemented a geolocation button in `src/app/page.tsx` that uses the browser's `navigator.geolocation.getCurrentPosition` API to fetch latitude and longitude.
   - When geolocation is used, the stored zip code in `localStorage` is cleared, and the fetched coordinates are saved.